 SECTION 14.
-When the attacking team is offside and a goal is scored, the goal shall not count; and the ball shall be awarded to a defensive player at the spot of the violation.
+When the attacking team is offside and a goal is scored, the goal shall not count; and the ball shall be awarded to a defensive player at the spot where the ball was when the whistle blew (i.e. no free clear).